 Inkjet Paper for White or Light Colored T-Shirts

-We recommend printing through an inkjet printer with pigment inks, such as the Epson WorkForce series.
+We recommend printing on this red grid transfer paper through an inkjet printer with pigment inks, such as the Epson WorkForce series.

 Print design on the blank side of the paper in REVERSE or in other words, flip it horizontally.
 This can be done within the design program or printer’s settings (see your printer manual for more information).
 Use standard printing settings for plain paper, and at a medium image quality level.
 Single-sheet feeding is recommended.